 1. Be imaginative with your branding

-So, on the creative side, you need to be resourceful to make your brand stand out from your competitors in order to develop brand associations.
-This could be a character like Sergei the lovable meerkat along with Aleksandr Orlov who represents the insurance comparison site comparethemarket.com that is instantly recognisable in the UK.
+So, on the creative side, you need to be resourceful to make your brand stand out from your competitors in order to develop brand associations with the help of DIY research platforms like PickFu to test and rank your creatives and messaging.
+An example of this could be a character like Sergei the lovable meerkat along with Aleksandr Orlov who represents the insurance comparison site comparethemarket.com that is instantly recognisable in the UK.

 2. Ensure it is memorable